 Electrical Safety Tips Explained

 Electricity is an immediate and essential part of our daily lives, providing energy communications and computerization in offices, homes and industrial plants, as well as for residential purposes like boiling water, home heating, stove and oven cooking, air conditioning and food refrigeration, home, office and industrial and commercial lighting and electric space heating.
-Because electricity is so widely used in evrey aspect of our life, every year people are killed or injured by electric shocks and arc flash burns because they either were not complelely aware of the relative hazards and did not properly understand the effects of electricity on the body or did understand but were negligent in their use electricity.
+Because electricity is so widely used in every aspect of our lives, every year, people are killed or injured by electric shocks and arc flash burns because they either were not completely aware of the relative hazards or did not properly understand the effects of electricity on the body or did understand but were negligent in their use electricity.

-We have therefore assembled a list of electrical safety tips on how to use electricity safely.
+Therefore, We have assembled a list of electrical safety tips on using electricity safely.

 What are some tips for working with power tools?

-- Switch of power tools before connecting them to an electric power supply.
+- Switch off power tools before connecting them to an electric power supply.

-- Disconnect electric power supply before making any adjustments or changes to electrical equipment
+- Disconnect the electric power supply before adjusting or changing the electrical equipment.

 - Ensure that electric power tools are exactly grounded or properly insulated.
-The grounded electric power tool must have a govenment approved 3-prong (grounded) plug.
-This grounded plug should be plugged in a properly grounded 3-pole outlet.
+The grounded electric power tool must have a government-approved 3-prong (grounded) plug.
+This grounded plug should be plugged into a properly grounded 3-pole outlet.

 - Test all electric power tools for effective grounding with a continuity tester or a ground fault circuit interrupter (GFCI) before use.